joshwlambert/MadIsland/inst/doc/reproducibility.md

 Before running the analyses, make sure a logs folder is in the home directory.
 If this is not present create a logs folder.

 Run the analysis scripts the home working directory on the Peregrine HPCC.
 This is because MadIsland interacts with the DAISIEutils package to run the DAISIE maximum likelihood models.

+Run each of the analysis scripts to produce the DAISIE model output (parameter estimates and model likelihood and Bayesian Information Criterion):

+  * `sbatch MadIsland/inst/bash/analyse_data/analyse_amphibians/submit_amphibian_complete_cr_dd.sh`
+  *